romansheikh/Course_Management/README.txt

 <--For Admin Login-->
-Username: Shakil
+Username: roman
-Password: Sa123*
+Password: ro123*

 <--For Co-Ordinator Login-->
-Username: Ahmmed
+Username: sheikh
-Password: Sa123*
+Password: sh123*

 If You want to use email verification on user registration then